Passion. Trust. Expertise.... Results.

 Our Employment Law services are available to businesses of all sizes in British Columbia, from sole proprietorships to large corporations with hundreds of employees and multiple branch offices.

 Our experienced lawyers represent employers at all levels of court and before administrative tribunals, including the Employment Standards Tribunal and the Human Rights Tribunal.

-While we have extensive litigation experience, we also know that litigation is not always the only option in when resolving BC work law disputes.
+While we have extensive litigation experience, we also know that litigation is not always the most effective option when resolving employment disputes.
 We help our clients to explore and evaluate the suitability of all appropriate avenues for conflict resolution, including settlement, arbitration and mediation.

 - Will my employment agreement stand up in court?

 - I have an employee who has been with the company for over 10 years and is not fulfilling their job duties.
 What are my options?

 - An employee was injured outside of work and only wants to work part time now.
 Do I have to accept this?

 - How do I defend a Human Rights complaint?

 - Can I receive costs for defending a human rights complaint?

 - How do I hire or fire a disabled employee?